-If we had to describe our design philosophy in a word, it would be ‘dynamic,’or perhaps ‘adventurous’ or even ‘unconstrained.’
+If we had to describe our ukulele design philosophy in a word, it would be ‘dynamic,’or perhaps ‘adventurous’ or even ‘unconstrained.’
 Actually I’m not sure we could describe our design philosophy in just one word.

 Dave & Diana